-- 1. Preparing the existing soil for planting by tilling to a depth of 18", and adding some new planting mix and/or organic matter.
+- 1. Preparing the existing soil for planting by tilling to a depth of 18",-and adding some new planting mix and/or organic matter.
 This option may also require the removal of some existing soil along with other mitigation work and soil amendments to improve soil structure. - 2.
-Removing all existing soil from a protected/required planting area and replacing it with new planting mix and other soil amendments. - 3.
+Removing all existing soil from a protected/required planting area and replacing it with new planting mix and other soil amendments. - 2.3.
+Condition and compaction of existing soil minimum requirements as stated below. - 3.
 AS requirements may be waived by the Chief Urban Forester, City Arborist, or their designees.